Turtles (South Korean band)

 The lead singer and rapper of the group, "Turtleman" (born Lim Sung-hoon), died of a heart attack on April 2, 2008; he was found by his manager at his apartment.

-On September 4, 2008, the remaining members (Geum Bi and Z-E) announced the official disbandment.
-On April 18, 2011, they announced they would be returning on April 28, with a new male vocalist and single.
+On September 4, 2008, the remaining members (Geum Bi and Z-E) announced their official disbandment.
+On April 2, 2011, the group released "Aigoo", a posthumous single found on Turtleman's computer.
+On April 18, 2011, they announced they would be returning on April 28, with a new male vocalist and single titled "Protagonist".